ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 ---
-id: proposals-on-L2
+id: multi-chain-proposals
-title: Proposals on L2
+title: Multi-Chain Proposals
 ---

 This is a living document which represents the current process guidelines for developing and advancing multi-chain Uniswap Governance Proposals.
 It was last updated Novenber 2024.

 ## Introduction

-Uniswap V3 has now been deployed across 24 Layer 2 blockchains.
-However, because Uniswap governance (using GovernorBravo and its associated Timelock contract) executes approved proposals on Ethereum mainnet, implementing changes on these L2 blockchains requires some extra steps in the proposals' executable code.
+Uniswap V3 has now been deployed across 24 blockchain networks, including many Layer 2 chains.
+However, because Uniswap governance (using GovernorBravo and its associated Timelock contract) executes approved proposals on Ethereum mainnet, implementing changes on these other blockchains requires some extra steps in the proposals' executable code.

-For a proposal to successfully enact changes on a Layer 2 chain, the proposal's code must transmit the necessary code effect the change to the specific target L2 for execution.
+For a proposal to successfully enact changes on a non-mainnet chain, the proposal's code must transmit the necessary code effect the change to the specific target chain for execution.
-A variety of mechanisms are used my Uniswap V3 on the individual Layer 2 chains to receive the proposal code, although in some cases, similar or even identical communication methods and contracts are used to bridge proposals from Ethereum mainnet to the target chain.
+A variety of mechanisms are used my Uniswap V3 on the individual non-mainnet chains to receive the proposal code, although in some cases, similar or even identical communication methods and contracts are used to bridge proposals from Ethereum mainnet to the target chain.

-This document provides a detailed guide on constructing such proposals for each target L2 chain, including Solidity code snippets for each general approach.
+This document provides a detailed guide on constructing such proposals for each target non-mainnet chain, including Solidity code snippets for each general approach.
 The code snippets are written as Forge/Foundry scripts, and assume they are being run on the Forge platform, in a code repository with the necessary libraries (forge-std, uniswap-v3-core, and uniswap-v3-periphery) imported.
 It is important to note that the code provided here is a general template and may require modification to suit the specific requirements of the target chain.

 ## Overview

-There are 9 chains where Uniswap V3 is deployed that use Optimism style cross-chain communication, using the `L1CrossDomainMessenger` contract for sending proposals to L2, and the `CrossChainAccount` contract for forwarding the executable proposals to Uniswap V3 on the L2 network.
+There are 9 chains where Uniswap V3 is deployed that use Optimism style cross-chain communication, using the `L1CrossDomainMessenger` contract for sending proposals to the destination chain, and the `CrossChainAccount` contract for forwarding the executable proposals to Uniswap V3 on the Optimism-style network.
 A Solidity code example for Optimism is provided [below](#crosschainaccount-proposal-bridging-example).
 This code can also be used for sending proposals to the other 8 chains, with minor changes to the actual deployed address constants for the targeted contracts.

 There are 4 chains where Uniswap V3 is deployed that use Wormhole for bridging proposals.
-They all use the same Ethereum mainnet instance of the `UniswapWormholeMessageSender` contract for sending proposals to L2.
-In addition to the proposal message parameters, the `sendMessage` function of this contract also takes both a target address for the message receiving contract on the L2 chain, as well as the Chain ID of the destination chain as parameters, allowing the function to be used for sending to multiple L2 chains.
+They all use the same Ethereum mainnet instance of the `UniswapWormholeMessageSender` contract for sending proposals to the target chain.
+In addition to the proposal message parameters, the `sendMessage` function of this contract also takes both a target address for the message receiving contract on the non-mainnet chain, as well as its Chain ID as parameters, allowing the function to be used for sending to multiple destination chains.
 A Solidity code example for sending a proposal to one these chains (BNB Chain) is provided [below](#wormhole-proposal-bridging-example).
 This code can be used for sending proposals to the other 3 chains (Gnosis Chain, Moonbeam, and Rootstock), with the only changes needed being the actual depoloyed address constants for the targeted contracts.

-Each of the sections below provides a high-level description of the method used to bridge proposals to each target L2 chain.
+Each of the sections below provides a high-level description of the method used to bridge proposals to each target non-mainnet chain.

 #### Arbitrum Cross-chain Communication

 Arbitrum uses an approach where the owner of the V3Factory is a special aliased address (offset by the value 0x1111000000000000000000000000000000001111) that (when the offset is subtracted away) is the L1 address of the Uniswap DAO Timelock contract.
 A Solidity code example for sending a proposal to Arbitrum is shown [below](#arbitrum-proposal-bridging-details).

-#### AVAX Cross-chain Communication
+#### Avalanch/AVAX Cross-chain Communication

-AVAX makes use of a contract called `OmnichainGovernanceExecutor`..
-TODO: Add details
+AVAX makes use of a contract called `OmnichainGovernanceExecutor` to receive proposals from Ethereum mainnet.
+From Ethereum mainnet, the contract called LayerZero:EndpointV2 0x1a44076050125825900e736c501f859c50fe728c is used, via function `send` to send proposals to the `OmnichainGovernanceExecutor` contract on AVAX.
+A Solidity code example for sending a proposal to AVAX is [below](#avax-proposal-bridging-details).

 #### Base Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Base is one of the 9 L2 chains that makes use of the CrossChainAccount contract.
+Base is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Blast Chain Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Blast Chain is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Blast Chain is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### BNB Chain Cross-chain Communication

-BNB Chain is one of the 4 L2 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
-On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the L2 chain.
+BNB Chain is one of the 4 chains that makes use of a contract called `UniswapWormholeMessageReceiver`.
+On the Ethereum mainnet L1 side, the `UniswapWormholeMessageSender` contract is used to send proposals to the destination chain.
 A Solidity code example for sending a proposal to BNB Chain is [below](#wormhole-proposal-bridging-details).

 #### Boba Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Boba is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Boba is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).

 #### Celo Chain Cross-chain Communication